CAMERA-Bath/RGBD-Dog/README.md

 - motion\_MOTION_NAME
 - ...

+### Access
+Please fill in the .pdf form included in this github page (Data_Release_Form_RGBDDog_CVPR_2020.pdf) and email it to [Sinéad Kearney](s.kearney@bath.ac.uk).
+You will then receive details on how to access the data.

 ## Code
 We provide code for visualising the data in both Python and Blender.
-We also provide the shape model, structured to be similar to the Skinned Multi-Person Linear model (SMPL), Skinned Multi-Animal Linear model (SMAL), etc.
+This code is located in the "Souce" folder.
+We also provide the shape model, structured to be similar to the Skinned Multi-Person Linear model (SMPL), Skinned Multi-Animal Linear model (SMAL), etc. We call this model the DynaDog model, and is located in "DynaDog_model".

 ### Dependenices
 All code has been tested using Python3 on Windows 10.
 Blender is version 2.79.